 Want personal guidance or to book services?
 Contact Dr Kabonge on +256778320910 via Call or WhatsApp for appointments and questions.
+(If you are based in Australia, please confirm availability and whether remote sessions are offered.)

 Key Takeaways